SQream/sqream_docs/guides/operations/setup/installing_sqream_with_monit.rst

       $ sudo systemctl status monit

-5. If all good, enable the Monit service to start on boot: **Comment - What status result(s) are we looking for?**
+5. If all good, enable the Monit service to start on boot:

    .. code-block:: console